Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Introduction

-Our approach to the problem is based on its relation to the uniqueness problem in Fourier analysis, or more specifically, to an aspect of it which we call the ``Piatetski phenomenon''.
+Our approach to the problem is based on its relation to the uniqueness problem in Fourier analysis, or more specifically, to an aspect of it which we call the ``Piatetski-Shapiro phenomenon''.

 Recall that a set $K \subset \T$ is called a \emph{set of uniqueness} (U-set) if whenever a trigonometric series